 The Co-operative and Community Benefit Societies Act 2014 came into force on 1 August 2014, consolidating and replacing previous industrial and provident society legislation, including the Industrial and Provident Societies Act 1965, which has been renamed the Co-operative and Community Benefit Societies and Credit Unions Act 1965.

 It should be noted that the new 2014 Act does not apply to Northern Ireland, where an amended form of the Industrial and Provident Societies Act (Northern Ireland) 1969 still applies, although it is subject to change under new legislation, the Credit Unions and Co-operative and Community Benefit Societies Act (Northern Ireland) 2016.
 This new Act amends and renames previous society legislation in Northern Ireland, but unlike the 2014 Act, it does not consolidate society law.
+On 6 April 2018 the responsibility for registering co-operative and community benefit societies in Northern Ireland moved from the Department for the Economy (DfE) to the Financial Conduct Authority (FCA).
+As a consequence of this change, societies in Northern Ireland will now have to pay a periodic fee when filing their annual returns with the FCA.

 A major consequence of the 2014 Act is to create two categories of society: